 Publications

-Open science is the unhindered dissemination of research publications and data.
-It aims to make these publications and data accessible to all, without hindrance, delay or payment.
-It is framed in France by the Law for a Digital Republic, which gives new rights to researchers to make their writings freely available.
-The National Plan for Open Science, published in 2018, aims to make the results of scientific research accessible to all.
-The second National Plan for Open Science for 2021-2024, published in July 2021, aims to reinforce and renew the actions already taken to make science more transparent and accessible for citizens and economic and social players.
-It comprises four axes: generalizing open access to publications; structuring, sharing and opening up research data; opening up and promoting the source codes produced by research; and transforming practices to make open science the default principle.
+Open science is the unrestricted dissemination of research publications and data.
+It aims to make these publications and data accessible to all, without restriction, delay, or payment.
+In France, it is governed by the Law for a Digital Republic, which gives researchers new rights to make their writings freely available.
+The National Plan for Open Science, published in 2018, aims to make scientific research results accessible to all.
+The second National Plan for Open Science for 2021-2024, published in July 2021, aims to strengthen and renew the actions already taken to make science more transparent and accessible to citizens and economic and social actors.
+It has four main areas of focus: making open access to publications the norm, structuring, sharing, and opening up research data, opening up and promoting source codes produced by research, and transforming practices to make open science the default principle.

 Article 30 of the October 2016 Law authorizes researchers to make their scientific publications freely accessible under certain